Baoshu: What Has Passed Shall in Kinder Light Appear

 According to Baoshu himself, this story is better understood as alternate history rather than hard-core science fiction.
 The premise of the story draws on philosophy, and Jean-Paul Sartre, who actually appears in the story.
 It runs real historical events and personalities in reverse order, to ask some fundamental questions.
-So the starting point is a China where it is now – much technology, industry, a successful host of the Olympics (Bird's Nest stadium).
+The starting point is a China where it is now – much technology, industry, a successful host of the Olympics (Bird's Nest stadium).
 We follow Xie Baosheng from this point over decades as events happen in the reverse order, with world leaders and nations carrying out actions that see the USSR created, then Germany split in two, then the Cultural Revolution, then the Korean War, then the Second World War.
-Owing to some of its sensitive contents its original Chinese version "Da shidai" (大时代; literally, The Great Era), was circulated online only, but American SF writer Ken Liu translated it into English and had it published on Fantasy and Science Fiction March/April 2015.
-It was named Best SF Short Story of the Year 2015 by bestsf.net.
+Owing to some of its sensitive contents its original Chinese version "Da shidai" (大时代; literally, The Great Era), was circulated unofficially online only, but American SF writer Ken Liu translated it into English and had it published on Fantasy and Science Fiction March/April 2015.